Virus testing the new normal as China sticks to ‘zero-COVID’

 “Sometimes I get held up at work,” he said after finishing a test Thursday near Beijing’s historic Bell and Drum towers.
 “I wish there were sites open 24 hours or not closing until 7 or 8 p.m.”

-Regular testing of residents is becoming the new normal as the ruling Communist Party sticks steadfastly to a “zero-COVID” approach that is increasingly at odds with the rest of the world.
+Regular testing of residents is becoming the new normal in many parts of China as the ruling Communist Party sticks steadfastly to a “zero-COVID” approach that is increasingly at odds with the rest of the world.

 Major cities have been told to set up testing stations within a 15-minute walk for all residents.
 Beijing and Shanghai alone have put up 10,000 or more each.
-Many of them are enclosed square booths from which gloved workers reach out through openings to take a quick throat swab from the next person in line.
+Some are made up of folding tables and chairs under a temporary canopy.
+Others are enclosed square booths from which gloved workers reach out through openings to take a quick throat swab from the next person in line.

 Many cities including Beijing are requiring a negative test result within the last three days to enter a public place or take the bus or subway.
 Some have made it a week or 10 days.
 The tests are free, with the result reflected on the person’s smartphone health app roughly 12 hours later.